 We have received many inquiries regarding the child support obligation and custody/visitation rights under Korean law.
 Some cases are related to the divorcing parties and some to the unmarried couples who had babies during the relationship.

 In case of unmarried couples, the birth father has no parental rights and obligations until his paternity is established in Korea.
 That can be done in 2 ways.
-One is to report himself as the father with the Korean local government and the other one is a filing a paternity suit.
+One is to report himself as the father with the Korean local government.
+And the other one is filing a paternity suit.

-When the parental relationship is established by either way, the parties need to agree on the matters of child custody, visitation and child support.
-The same goes for the divorcing couple.
-When it is hard to reach an agreement, the matters will be heard and decided by the judge per the party’s filing a suit with the family court.
+When the parental relationship is established, the unmarried couple needs to agree on child care issues such as child custody, visitation, and child support.
+The same goes for the couple divorcing in South Korea.
+When it is hard to reach an agreement, the matters will be heard and decided by the judge per the party’s filing a suit with the Korean family court.

-In Korea, it is very hard for the father to be awarded the custody when the child is very young.
-The mother’s consent or history of mother’s child abuse, abandonment, mental illness are required for the father to have the child custody.
+In Korea, it is very hard for the father to be awarded custody when the child is very young.
+The mother’s consent or history of child abuse, abandonment, mental illness are required for the father to have the child custody.

 For example, when the child is under the age of 2, the monthly cost ranges from 500USD to 1600USD depending on the total incomes of both parties.
 Then the court applies a distributed share to the monthly cost.
 The most common share is 50:50, which means the child support amount usually ranges from 250USD to 800USD.
 But the judge can adjust the amount a little bit by her own discretion.

-If you have any question regarding this article or you are in a similar case/situation, please visit our Legal Consultation center or send your inquiry email by clicking here.
+If you have any questions regarding this article or you are in a similar case/situation, please visit our Legal Consultation center or send your inquiry email by clicking here.
 Our Korean qualified lawyer will answer your inquiry.

 © 2018.
-All rights reserved.
+All Rights Reserved.